PlatInna/SVG/README.md

     - Polyline
     - Text
 The color can be set as a string or rgb-values.
 Method calls when creating Circle, Polyline, or Text objects can be chained.
-CRTP idiom is used. dir /Transport_F
+CRTP idiom is used.
+See /Transport_F.

 #### Example
 ``` C++